 Skilled Nursing Care in Assisted Living Facilities

 Seniors who require more assistance than can be provided in the home may need to consider a move to an assisted living facility (ALF).
 Assisted living facilities provide a wide range of services to individuals who want to maintain some level of independence but require support with activities of daily living (ADLs).

-Nursing homes, now more commonly known as skilled nursing facilities (SNFs), serve as licensed healthcare residences for individuals who require a higher level of medical care than can be provided in an assisted living facility.
-Skilled nursing staff consisting of RNs, LPNs and certified nurse’s assistants (CNAs) are available to provide 24-hour medical attention.
+Nursing homes are licensed healthcare residences for individuals who require a higher level of medical care than can be provided in an assisted living facility.
+Skilled nursing staff consisting of RNs, LPNs and certified nursing assistants (CNAs) are available to provide 24-hour medical attention and assist with ADLs.

-In order to be certified by the Centers for Medicare & Medicaid Services (CMS), skilled nursing facilities must meet strict criteria and are subject to periodic inspections to ensure that quality standards are being met.
+Please note that some facilities may provide only long-term care, only short-term care for rehabilitation purposes or both.
+In order to be certified by the Centers for Medicare & Medicaid Services (CMS), skilled nursing facilities and nursing homes must meet strict criteria and are subject to periodic inspections to ensure that quality standards are being met.

 Evaluating Senior Care Options

 When researching elder care, whether you are looking for home health care or a nursing home, be sure to ask about necessary state and federal certifications and regulations as well as who enforces them.
 You can find an overview of all care types and explore local providers in your area using the AgingCare.com Senior Living Guide.